-The Center for Judaic Studies offers students a global learning environment through three inter-related formats:
+The Center for Judaic Studies offers students a global learning environment through four inter-related formats:

 - Inter-term travel courses: Students can register for an inter-term course to Argentina; more inter-term courses are on the way!